ingelise/risk-atlas-nexus/docs/installation/index.md

 pip install -e ".[vllm]"
 ```

 Above package is enough to run vLLM in once-off offline mode.
-When selecting vLLM execution from Risk Atlas Nexus, `credentials` should be passed as `None` to use vLLM offline mode.
+When selecting vLLM execution from AI Atlas Nexus, `credentials` should be passed as `None` to use vLLM offline mode.

 3. (Optional) To run vLLM on an OpenAI-Compatible vLLM Server, execute the command: